-The use of Granular Activated Carbon Filtration (GAC - filtration) upstream of the Reverse Osmosis (RO) equipment is recognised as an effective means of chloramines and chlorine and the impact of dealing with chloramines is limited only to the increased contact time within the activated carbon filters associated with the renal water purification plant because chloramines take longer to be absorbed than free chlorine.
+- the Renal association identifies that dialysis water purification plant should be capable of accepting 1mg/litre total chlorine, while setting limits of 0.1 mg/litre and 0.5 mg/litre, respectively, for chloramines and total chlorine in water for dialysis.
+Dialysis requires a water supply that has the minimum of chemical and bacterial impurities and to achieve this, further water purification is required, typically reverse osmosis and softening, neither of which is an effective means of removing chloramines and chlorine; - the use of Granular Activated Carbon Filtration (GAC filtration) upstream of the Reverse Osmosis (RO) equipment is recognised as an effective means of chloramines and chlorine and the impact of dealing with chloramines is limited only to the increased contact time within the activated carbon filters associated with the renal water purification plant because chloramines take longer to be absorbed than free chlorine.
 It has been estimated that an increase in contact time of around 6 to 10 minutes will be required, increasing the total surface are for absorption.
 The assessment would normally be calculated by the specialist water treatment company specialising in renal water supply and plant selection.